treytomes/DungeonLife/README.md

 #### Sense of smell?

 We can see far into the distance, but not around corners.
 We can smell around corners, but not long-distance.
 How best to represent this fact?

+### TODO

+* I like the idea of making an Ant lifeform.
+It would give me a chance to explore pheromone trails.
+Ants are purely herbivores, while oinks are omnivores, so the oinks can feast on algae and ants.
+It would also mean building in some type of conflict management between species.

 ## Toolchain